Stevie-Guy/Bash-User-Manager/README.md

 ### 3. Allow all .sh files permission to execute with the *chmod* command.
 Run `main.sh` using the *source* command.

 ## Things you should know
-- All existent users can be found in 'utilizatori.csv'.
+- All existent users can be found in `utilizatori.csv`.
 - The **Guest** account has limited access and the folder is deleted on logout.
-- Password for deleting users is "*admin*".
-If you type "*back*" it brings you back to the menu.
+- Password for deleting users is '*admin*'.
+If you type '*back*' it brings you back to the menu.
-- After you logged into an account, use command 'helpme' to see custom commands we created (and maybe create your own custom commands).
+- After you logged into an account, use command `helpme` to see custom commands we created (and maybe create your own custom commands).
 Also, you can use basic linux commands normally while logged in, as this simulates a terminal.
-- Don't delete files 'history.txt' and 'raport.txt'.
+- Don't delete files `history.txt` and `raport.txt`.